Javiera-L/white_star_line/README.md

 Example:
 `python whitestarMain.py radar2.txt lidar2.txt`

 Here, the command line arguments are the radar and lidar data files respectively.
 They **must** be inputed in this order.
-The user can choose other radar and lidar files of their preference as long as they stick to the same units used int the files provided (see [Repository Contents] (#repository- contents))
+The user can choose other radar and lidar files of their preference as long as they stick to the same units used int the files provided (see [Repository Contents](#repository-contents))

 ## Further improvements
 * Could display the information of each iceberg (mass, volume, towability) on the map, instead of printing it on the console.